 If you’re driving from Liverpool or Manchester, the most direct route is the A494.
 This runs from the A55 Expressway via Mold, Ruthin and Bala to Dolgellau.

 Barmouth is very well-connected by public transport.
 Trains to Barmouth take the slow but incredibly picturesque Cambrian Coast Railway from Shrewsbury (around 2.5 hours), across the border in England.
 Trains divide at Machynlleth, with some carriages continuing to Barmouth, and the others running to Aberystwyth.
 So check with the conductor when on board.
+The Transport for Wales site has current timetable information.

 Several buses also run to Barmouth, including the T3 from Wrexham and the 2 from Bangor.
 The 38 and 39 also make the useful short local run to Dolgellau.